cloudera/CML_llm-hol/README.md

 >* **Kernal:** _Python 3.10_
 >* **Edition:** _Nvidia GPU_

 >**4e.** For resource profile, select _2 vCPU / 4 GB Memory_.
-Overall, aside for mthe subdomain, settings should look like the below screenshot.
+Overall, aside from the subdomain, settings should look like the below screenshot.
 ![Alt text](./assets/image_app.png)

 >**4f.** Click _Create Application_ at the bottom of the page.